Promoting a circular economy

 We've made good progress in delivering against our plastic commitment and in reducing our levels of waste, water consumption and paper use too.
 However, with the pandemic re-shaping the way we live and work, we know we need to manage our environmental footprint differently.
 We're committed to reducing the environmental impact of our offices and in doing so, we'll become a zero-waste business, eliminating all avoidable waste from our operations, by 2030.

-Recycling data includes recyclable material collected from site, supported with documentation confirming the material status as recyclable, subsequently treated as recyclable material without contamination and reported to KPMG as recycled.
+Recycling data includes recyclable material collected from site, supported with documentation confirming the material status as recyclable through detail of recycled tonnage in the annual waste report provided by the waste broker, subsequently treated as recyclable material without contamination and reported to KPMG as recycled.

 Waste sent for Energy from Waste (EfW) is excluded from recycling data and documentation is provided to support EfW as the end fate of waste material collected from site classified as general waste.

-3. Water data relates to consumption of water through actual data from metered supplies.
-Where actual data does not exist or where data is extrapolated this is estimated based on the typical consumption of a KPMG office using known data sets.
+2. Water data relates to consumption of water through actual data from metered supplies.
+Where actual data does not exist or where data is extrapolated this is estimated based on the typical consumption of a KPMG office using known data sets – this is data provided directly to the business by landlord managing agents.